 I didn't even know just how true that was, at that time!

 So our Costa Rica Residency final appointment was not the happy fun time it might have been...
-But we were certainly glad to finally be legal temporary residents and to be getting our DIMEX cards in a few days!
+But we were certainly glad to finally be Costa Rica Residents - legally - and to be getting our DIMEX cards in a few days!
 Happy that nothing went wrong in the whole long process and now it was basically over!

 If you are thinking of moving to Costa Rica and want to find out more, click on this page: Costa Rica Immigration.